Code-Institute-Submissions/tlamidi-lam-bakery_JuneResub/README.md

 Opening and closing time follows of the bakery including the days of the week follows.
 Before this are, address , phone number, and email address.
 The table is wrapped inside a div element.
 This is to enable responsive behaviour.
 We make our self known in all the major social media including , twitter, you-tube, facebook, and instagram.
+The sub heading that indicate our presence on the social media is align to the left.
 All the items representing the social media are laid horizontally allign to the right.